 The phone rings.

 Why do I bring this up?
 Well, it’s simple.
-That extra time that you would spending on the Spec design is time you could have been spending working on paying work or seeking new immediate paying work.
+The extra time that you would be spending on the Spec design is time you could have been spending working on paying work or seeking new immediate paying work.
 There is no time like the PRESENT for a small business owner.
-We face enough challenges with local and federal economical changes…there is no reason to add more expenses.
+We face enough challenges with local and federal economic changes; there is no reason to add more expenses.

 Here's a big HOWEVER.

-While you are constantly refining your portfolio you also need to remember to put your best foot forward.
+While you are continually refining your portfolio, you also need to remember to put your best foot forward.
 You have a lot of legwork to do in preparation for your proposal writing.
 Develop a plan first and display how you will execute it once provided the startup payment.
 In my experience, selling someone on an “Idea” is much easier than selling someone on an existing design and a lot less time-consuming.
 The idea is malleable and can evolve as the project progresses.
-This is beneficial to both client and designer.
-The creative designer has a bit of room to play with and will client will reap the benefits from that.
-I find that once someone is focused on the minutia, it is extremely hard to get them to look at the big picture.
+This is beneficial to both the client and the designer.
+The creative designer has a bit of room to play with, and the client will reap the benefits from that.
+I find that once someone is focused on the minutia, it is tough to get them to look at the big picture.

 – and ensure you are taking on the right projects at the right point in your career.
 There is nothing wrong with experience, but unless this work is a hobby, you need to learn to make a living from it.
-Cut costs where you have to – hell I worked out of my parents house when I first started out.
+Cut costs where you have to – hell, I worked out of my parents’ house when I first started.
 But I accepted the right opportunities and declined the wrong ones.

 Visit omnislashvisual.com/work to learn more.